Juneau's Premier Whale Watching and Hiking Excursions

 Guests who participate in our Discover Alaska’s Whales tour play a significant role in gathering scientific data for various educational/research organizations, while at the same time enjoying whale watching as part of an exclusive group.
 This page outlines our science partners and the engaging tour activities that support their research.

-- Engage the public in the scientific process.
+Engage the public in the scientific process and give them hands-on experience with the data collection process.

 The purpose of today’s activity: To monitor Southeast waters for the presence of the invasive European green crab and capture snapshots to record the number and types of animals released from the trap.